Phenix66/Discord-Anti-Idle-Script/README.md

 ## Why this exists

 I created this for one specific purpose, to keep myself from being kicked to the AFK channel while playing video games in my Windows VM.
-The hypervisor host has no way of picking up my keystrokes and other activity because I perform PCI passthrough of an entire USB root device to the Windows VM (in addition to the dedicated GPU).
+The Linux host where I run Discord has no way of picking up my keystrokes and other activity because I perform PCI passthrough of an entire USB root device to the Windows VM (in addition to the dedicated GPU).

 ## How to use